 Weight-wise, the Olicamp aluminum pot weighs in at 7.7 ounces.
 That’s about 3 ounces more than the titanium pot I have been using, so it is a heavier option for short trips where you are unlikely to make up the difference in fuel savings.
 On longer trips lasting a week or more, however, you should be able to make up the weight difference on the basis of more fuel efficiency or go for a longer period of time on one 250g fuel canister without a resupply.

 This latter scenario is important to me since I take 1-2 week backpacking trips at least once a year and would rather use an isobutane gas canister than an alcohol stove, despite the fact that denatured alcohol fuel is far easier to come by in small towns and abroad.
 I like fast hot water.

 Looking ahead, I plan on backpacking across Scotland again next year, a 2-week trip, and plan on using my new Olicamp Aluminum pot on that trip with a single 250g gas canister for the entire 200 mile hike.
 I expect my friend Martin will do the same since he insisted that I order the same pot for him from Amazon before returning to the UK!
 He plans on dumping his Jetboil so he can cook in this pot and not just boil water.

 Poor Choice for Alcohol Stove Cooking

 To sum up, I love this Olicamp Hard Anodized XTS Aluminum Pot with built-in Heat Exchanger fins and it’s now part of my go-to backpacking gear list.
-Coupled with a canister stove, this pot makes an excellent cooking system, and at $26.96, it’s hard to beat in terms of value or performance.
+Coupled with a canister stove, this pot makes an excellent cooking system, and for the price it’s hard to beat in terms of value or performance.